Conspiracy Lawyers Miami, FL

 What if a person is charged with mortgage fraud, for example, and is also accused of conspiring with another person to commit that crime?
 These are two separate charges and penalties for both may apply.
 In this example, the defendant may face the maximum penalties for mortgage fraud, plus an additional five years for conspiracy.

 Seek Experienced Counsel to Challenge Federal Conspiracy Charges

 With the harsh penalties associated with federal conspiracy charges, as well as the complex nature of these cases, it will take an experienced attorney to effectively defend your constitutional rights.
 Fortunately, our team at Beckham Solis, Attorneys at Law has over 35+ years of collective legal experience and a passion for protecting the interests of the accused.

 All is not lost if the federal government is accusing you of conspiracy.
-You have the right to counsel, and involving a seasoned conspiracy defense attorney at our Miami law office may be exactly what you need to face a future free from a conspiracy conviction.
+You have the right to counsel, and involving a seasoned conspiracy attorney in Miami, FL may be exactly what you need to face a future free from a conspiracy conviction.